unboxedjs/schoolzone/README.md

 # TODO List

-- Initialize NestJS backend
-  - Rename tsconfig json as client and server tsconfig files (readability - Optional).
+- Monorepo Config - Linting and Serving
+  - Add frontend to .eslintignore.
+  - Add tsling configuration in angular.json.
+  - Add some basic tslint rule to ensure that tslint and eslint are working across projects.
+Architectural level rules will be added in later part
-  - Rename src to backend (readability - Optional).
+- Add Concurrently to run backend and frontend together
-  - Remove e2e or any other spec (Will be covered later)
-  - Modify Package JSON scripts to convenience

 # Terminal Commands Used

-- nest new backend -s -g -p yarn
+- yarn add -D concurrently
-- yarn
+- yarn start

 # Problems you might Run Into

-- Make sure to check the cli command
-- Make sure to modify the file and folder names if tsconfig or src folder name is changed.
+- Make sure to check the tsconfig exclusions
+- Experimental support for decorators is a feature that is subject.
+  In VSCode, Go to File => Preferences => Settings => "javascript.implicitProjectConfig.experimentalDecorators": true

-# Lecture 23
+# Lecture 24

-- Initialize NestJS backend
+- Monorepo Config - Linting and Serving